deepset-ai/haystack-tutorials/markdowns/20_REST_API.md

 )
 ```

 A document search pipeline requires a DocumentStore and a Retriever.
 Use `ElasticsearchDocumentStore` and `EmbeddingRetriever` for these nodes respectively and define them under `components`.
-For each component, `type` needs to refer to a pipeline node in Haystack, `name` refers how these nodes are called in the pipeline YAML, and `params` is used for the parameters that can be provided.
+For each component, `type` needs to refer to a node class in Haystack, `name` refers how these nodes are called in the pipeline YAML, and `params` is used for the parameters that can be provided to the node.
 As Retriever parameters, provide `document_store`, `embedding_model` and a `top_k` value.

 ```yaml
 components: